ulrichwohak/ulrichwohak.github.io/_posts/2021-11-09-event_study_universal_v_local_base_period.md

 careful, you can still interpret the results using a varying base period.
-Particularly, in every pre-treatment period, we would have over-estimated the effect of participating in the treatment (if the treatment had started in that period) -- this happpens because of the linear violations of parallel trends in all periods.
+Particularly, in every pre-treatment period, we would have over-estimated the effect of participating in the treatment (if the treatment had started in that period) -- this happens because of the linear violations of parallel trends in all periods.